ddelrio95/ddelrio95/README.md

 - 👋 Hi, I’m Dario del Rio
-- 👀 I’m interested in Web Development and Deep Learning
+- 👀 I'm passionate about Data Engineering, Data Science, and Machine Learning
-- 🌱 I’m currently learning React
+- 🌱 I'm currently working as a Data Analyst and transitioning into Data Engineering
-- 💞️ I’m looking to collaborate on React projects
+- 💞️ I’m open to collaborating on data pipelines, analytics projects, and ML initiatives
-- 📫 How to reach me d.delriodirect@gmail.com

 <!---
 ddelrio95/ddelrio95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.